sssx-dev/sssx/ROADMAP.md

 - [ ] add redirect for entire website level (via CloudFront)
 - [ ] find a way to provide a list of redirects via S3 via `x-amz-website-redirect-location` (1000+)
 - [ ] implement sync feature?
+- [ ] update removal process to remove all files that are not part of the generated folders
 - [x] Send a list of paths changed to S3 plugin
 - [x] delete old files, that were removed by the system
 - [x] add progress bar for S3 adapter

 ## @sssx/sitemap-plugin

+- [ ] add new `route` sitemaps in this `update` mode.
 - [x] regerate map using existing map (via file system or by reading a previosly generated map)
-- [ ] add new `route` sitemaps in this `update` mode.

 # Documentation